About our voting policy

 Can I review the voting records?

-Each financial year, a summary of all Sandhurst's Australian voting records for the previous year will be published, in accordance with FSC Standard 13.
+Each financial year, a summary of all Sandhurst's voting records for the previous year will be published, in accordance with FSC Standard 13.

 Responsibility for Policy